learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 The solution is remarkably similar to the AWS service operator, but it _actually_ exists.

-And, on the plus side, Google deigned Config Connector to work nicely with existing service.
+And, on the plus side, Google designed Config Connector to work nicely with existing service.

 So you can import pre-existing resources with Config Connector and use them in your cluster.